Walking on Paxos: a guide to the Green Island

 Getting to, and walking on, Antipaxos

-Antipaxos, a small island off the coast of Paxos, is a popular day trip destination.
+Antipaxos is a small island off the coast of Paxos – it’s a popular day trip destination.
 There are regular ferry services between the two islands, making it easy to explore both in a single day.

 Antipaxos is known for its beautiful beaches and crystal-clear waters.
-While there are no official hiking trails, it’s possible to explore the island on foot and discover hidden coves and beaches.
+While there are no official hiking trails, you can explore the island on foot and discover hidden coves and beaches.

 The best time for walkers to visit Paxos